phantomciso/phantomciso.github.io/_posts/2023-08-06-Research:-What-is-a-Field-CISO?.md

 - a Field CISO works with our largest enterprise customers

-- helping customers operationalize their security programs”
+- helping customers operationalize their security programs

-- this role will advise customer CISOs, and other security leaders, on how to securely operationalize the use of &lt; vendor’s product&gt; and be the primary executive point of contact for named customers”
+- this role will advise customer CISOs, and other security leaders, on how to securely operationalize the use of &lt;vendor’s product&gt; and be the primary executive point of contact for named customers”

 - the Field CISO will bring critical voice of the customer feedback regarding both native security product strategy, operational practices, as well as key security partnerships